 section 3.4: this case study ignores a paper where a Mie force field (also lamda=16) was earlier proposed for cyclohexane, with (I guess) essentially the same results.
 Differences should appear only because the objective function is slightly different here.
 The conclusion of this work is that the here proposed force field is „the most accurate“.
 Omitting the previous study is (at least) awkward, because the authors seem to be aware of the line of developments from these authors, as the reference list shows.
 Is there a reason for omitting the study mentioned above from the list of „most reliable force fields from literature.
 Ref 22,24,27,55,56,57“ ?

 Response #1

 We sincerely apologize for this omission.
-Despite our great familiarity with the TAMie series of publications, we failed to include the TAMie Mie parameters for cyclohexane.
+Despite our assumed familiarity with the TAMie series of publications, we failed to include the TAMie Mie parameters for cyclohexane.